rjv6261/DCS_ATC2.0/README.md

 If you look at the attached file, that is my current work for .lua .
 There is more going on and I am simply including the main file so that others can see progress on it as we go.
 I have a solid idea of what I want to improve and add to DCS.

+RIGHT NOW THE SCRIPT IS BEING TESTED!
+IF IT WORKS, I WILL BEGIN TO IMPLEMENT MORE LOGIC FOR START-UP and TAXI/TAKEOFF

 A mod/script for the popular game DCS.
 This will hopefully work to slowly improve and upgrade their ATC system.
 As of right now, I am still working on it and trying to get it implemented, bear with me and if you feel that you can help, add me on discord @spicy2160

 Plans right now are rough but are below (attached to this repo is the .lua I am building on)